stsiwo/e-commerce-starter-kits/spa/README.md

       - for example, your one of the dependency (react-redux) use the latest one but, you uses react 16 as main dependency of your project.

     - bump up to react 17

+  - Select/TextField with 'select' prop

+    - DON'T use 'currentTarget'!!! does not work!!

+    - use 'target' instead.